rkunwar/cypress_template/README.md

 # Installations
-1. Node JS is required.
+1. Node JS and Cypress is Required.
 2. Navigate to the /commbank_assignment and hit npm i to install the required packages.
 I have excluded the node_modules as it makes the repo unnecessarily big.

+Alternatively, if you have Cypress Test Runner installed, then the test can be run by extracting the source code to local and run from Test Runner with 'cypress open' command.

 # UI Tests:
 Implementation Details: